AequilibraE/qaequilibrae/docs/source/project.rst

 * All modes will be connected to links where those modes are allowed.
 * When considering number of connectors per centroid, there is no guarantee that each and every mode will have that number of connectors.
-If a particular mode only available rather far from the centroid, it is likely that a single connector to that mode will be created for that centroid
+If a particular mode is only available rather far from the centroid, it is likely that a single connector to that mode will be created for that centroid
 * When considering the maximum length of connectors, the **GUI** returns to the user the list of centroids/modes that could not be connected.